TheHotMessExpress/recipe-finder/README.md

 This is my final semester at EMU, majoring in Computer Science.
 I enjoy designing databases and backend functionality.

 #### Jesse Tripp
+Previously working in Graphic Design, I am now starting my final year at EMU, graduating with a BA in Computer Science in the Summer or Fall semester.
+I'm hoping to work in Web/Software development.